 purge() command can’t be used inside the init callback.

 on init […] end on

 the on init callback gets executed automatically on every start of our instrument.
-It also gets executed when hitting the apply button and it can be executed when loading snapshots ans egen restarting the Kontakt engine (panic button).
+It also gets executed when hitting the apply button, when loading snapshots ans egen restarting the Kontakt engine (panic button).
 On init is always required because you can only declare new variables or UI controls (knobs, buttons, menus,…) here.
 You also have to use it for defining all the default or initial values.